Skip to main content

 Duty of Care

-Examples of negligent dog handling behaviour include walking without a leash, leaving the dog unsupervised, or ignoring previous signs of aggression by the dog.
+Examples of negligent dog handling behaviour include walking without a leash, leaving the dog unsupervised, or ignoring previous signs or acts of aggression by the dog.

 Scienter

 If you aren’t a personal injury attorney, this term is likely unfamiliar to you.
 In this case, it is a common law term that means the primary handler of a typically harmless animal such as a dog isn’t liable for an attack they could not reasonably predict.
 This law has been dubbed the “one bite rule,” as it suggests that until a dog bites the first time, there’s no evidence they would at all.
-The implications of the rule are an open debate and there are established limits to the one bite rule.
-Claimants may have the option to establish that evidence of a dog’s aggression existed or that the owner’s duty of care was so egregiously violated they can still be held liable.
+The implications of this rule are an open debate and there are established limits to it.
+Claimants may have the option to establish that evidence of a dog’s aggression existed or that the owner’s duty of care was so egregiously violated that they can still be held liable.

 The following behaviours previously displayed by a dog could indicate future attacks and therefore may supersede the one bite rule in certain circumstances: